pdcherry/cherry-cv-public/README.md

 Current - 2022

-- Tech Lead of multiple reference control NPIs, custom OEMs, and commercial releases.
-Includes the *Pan-cancer RNA Fusion Controls*, *Fragmentome Calibration Controls*, *CNV Controls*, *Pan-cancer cfDNA v2*, and RNA-seq.
+- Tech Lead of multiple reference control NPIs and custom OEMs;
+  collaborated cross-functionally to launch quality products; includes the *Pan-cancer RNA Fusion Controls*, *Fragmentome Calibration Controls*, *CNV Controls*, *Pan-cancer cfDNA v2*, and RNA-seq.
-- Mentored a direct report from Senior Research Associate to Scientist to serving as a Tech Lead on new product introductions
+- Mentored a direct report from Senior Research Associate to Scientist to serving as a Tech Lead on new product introductions.
+Managed research assistants to produce quality science on deadline.
-- Original research led to multiple outside presentations and applications for patent protection of product configuration and biochemical methods.
+- Original research led to multiple outside presentations and patent protection of product configuration and biochemical methods.
+Designed and implemented high-throughput RNA synthesis and pooling.
+- Routinely craft custom data analysis pipelines in R and Python;
+  documented analyses using `Rmarkdown`, `Quarto`, and `Jupyter`;
-- Custom data analysis pipeline in R and Python demonstrated proof-of-concept design and QC success of the Pan-cancer RNA Fusion Controls; designed and implemented the production approach; used public databases and feedback from alpha testers to design configuration of fusions RNAs
+  maintain dockerized git / Github bioinformatic QC packages for Pan-cancer cfDNA standard and the Pan-cancer RNA Fusion Controls; used public databases and feedback from alpha testers to design configuration of multiple products.
 - Led new technology evaluation of a new NGS platform with custom experiments and bioinformatic analyses in Python, R, and SQL to enable faster gene QC in Production.
 Also led ancillary experiments to speed